upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 ## Sudoku Solutions

-### getting solutions wihout context
+### getting solutions without context

-Easiest solution would be to try 1 to 9 values for each 0 in the sudoku. the time complexity of this would be `9^n` where n is the number of 0 in the sudoku.
+The easiest solution would be to try 1 to 9 values for each 0 in the sudoku. the time complexity of this would be `9^n` where n is the number of 0 in the sudoku.
 We already know that this solution is very slow, and we will never get any answer.
-But lets see how it would be implemented in haskell.
+But let's see how it would be implemented in haskell.

-first we need a helper function that would give us all possible value for each element:
+first, we need a helper function that would give us all possible values for each element:
 ```haskell
 -- src/Lib.hs